 The prevalence of occult atheromatous coronary disease among industrialized communities is so high that the incidental finding of coronary disease on pathologic examination is the norm rather than the exception.
-Thus, most individuals with non-obstructive coronary arterial disease are asymptomatic and manifest no clinical signs nor symptoms of the disease process.
-This guideline focuses on chronic stable coronary disease manifest through symptoms, clinical signs, or cardiac complications.

-Chronic stable angina is the most common symptomatic manifestation of obstructive coronary artery disease.
+Thus, most individuals with nonobstructive coronary arterial disease are asymptomatic and manifest no clinical signs nor symptoms of the disease process.
+Chronic angina is the most common symptomatic manifestation of obstructive coronary artery disease.
 Although myocardial oxygen supply "on demand" imbalance may result in angina in the absence of detectable atheromatous coronary artery disease, the vast majority of angina occurs in the presence of obstructive coronary artery plaques.
 However, the threshold for provoking angina and the severity of symptoms depend on a variety of factors that influence loading conditions, oxygen demand, and cellular cytoprotective pathways because myocardial ischemia is more prevalent than symptomatic angina and the threshold for provoking symptoms varies within and between patients.
 Rather than an isolated condition, chronic stable angina should be regarded as a symptomatic manifestation of predominantly obstructive coronary artery disease and a relatively stable interlude in the pathophysiology of progression of atheromatous coronary artery disease.